spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/docker-image/index.md

            required artifact."
 %}

-## Docker Image Artifact in a Pipeline Definition
+## Docker image artifact in a pipeline definition

 The following are the fields that make up a Docker image artifact: